 In the Quran, Allah has prioritized four Islamic months over the rest of twelve.

 In Surah Toba, it says:

-Unfortunately, most of us are unaware about the importance of Islamic months except Ramadhan or Zul-hajj.
+Unfortunately, most of us are unaware of the importance of Islamic months except Ramadhan or Zul-hajj.
 Most of us recognize Muharram as the first month of the Hijri calendar.
 Or we realize it with the event of Karbala only.
 However, the importance of Muharram is not limited to these two facts just.
-Purpose of this article is to illuminate the significance of Muharram beyond this current and limited scope.
+The purpose of this article is to illuminate the significance of Muharram beyond this current and limited scope.

-Word Muharram, it self-means “sacred.”
+Word Muharram it self-means “sacred.”
 In connection with the verse quoted above, it is essential to mention that this month demands us to be very conscious of our deeds.
-A special warning of ” Do not wrong your selves during them [the four sacred months]” indicates that if the reward of good deeds is higher this month, the punishment of an evil act will also be severer.
+A special warning of

 Muharram as leader of Months: